zephyrproject-rtos/zephyr/samples/net/http_server/README.rst

   chunk transfer mode.
 - Clients must close the connection to allow the HTTP server to release the network context and accept another connection.
+- The use of mbedTLS and IPv6 takes more than the available ram for the emulation platform, so only IPv4 works for now in QEMU.